vaadin/vaadin-themable-mixin/README.md

 ### Styling in JavaScript

-When working with ES modules/JavaScript generally, constructing theme modules programmatically might end up producing boilterplace code to the application.
+When working with ES modules/JavaScript generally, constructing theme modules programmatically might end up producing boilerplate code to the application.
 Where possible, you should prefer the `registerStyles` utility which provides a convenient abstraction over the declarative API.

 Importing the helper (as an HTMLImport)
 ```html